Exercise for the Frail Elderly

 Make it a priority: Think of exercise as a prescribed health intervention and enlist reinforcement from family or caregivers.

 At Heaven at Home Senior Care, we work gently with clients to incorporate appropriate daily exercises and some simple lifestyle changes.
 In addition to providing care, we can help improve a client’s mobility and thus increase independence.
-Contact us today to learn more about our Dallas area home care services.
+Contact us today to learn more about our senior care Plano and the surrounding area depend on.

 Tips courtesy of US News Health, Medscape and the National Institute of Health